top of page

 Gentle Tension Reduction

 CST is a gentle hands-on technique that uses very light touch for assessment and treatment of tensions we might hold in our bodies.
-I learned Craniosacral Therapy from Carol Gray, who is a pioneer in the integration of CST with prenatal, postpartum, and birth care.
+Ellen Chetwynd learned Craniosacral Therapy from Carol Gray, who is a pioneer in the integration of CST with prenatal, postpartum, and birth care.

-In my practice, I work at the intersection of lactation consulting and CST.
-If you are coming to Teaching Babies to Nurse for CST, I will probably ask to see a feeding, or at least part of a feeding.
+In her practice, Ellen works at the intersection of lactation consulting and CST.
+If you are coming to Teaching Babies to Nurse for CST, Ellen will probably ask to see a feeding, or at least part of a feeding.
 Likewise, each lactation consult is sprinkled with assessments and treatments from CST.

 Craniosacral Therapy FAQ